JerryX1110/RPCMVOS/README.md

 **Q2:When you were training, did you randomly cut the images to 465x465, consistent with CFBI?**

 Yes.
 We mainly follow the training protocal used in CFBI.
 (Based on some observations, I think certain data augmentation methods may lead to some bias in training samples, which may futher lead to a gap between training and inference.
 However, I havn't verified this viewpoint concisely.)

+## Acknowledgement
+Firstly, the author would like to thank Rex for his insightful viewpoints about VOS during e-mail discussion!
+Also, this work is built upon CFBI.
+Thanks for the author of CFBI to release such a wonderful code repo for further work to build upon!

+## Welcome to comments and discussions!!
+Xiaohao Xu: <xxh11102019@outlook.com>

 ## License
 This project is released under the Mit license.
 See [LICENSE](LICENSE) for additional details.